 Even in a society of unfreedom and total control, where “all that is not forbidden is mandatory”, complexity and chance are such that is impossible to control everything.
 Hopefully even big data will go mad as they mimic the complexities of Mind multiplied by billions.
 The complication and the myriad forces at work in our human environment is such immensity, the potential scenarios so many, so scattered, that the discreet choices you and I make, can be for us - in practice - major acts of free will crucial in our biographies.
-Provided that we develop a special mental attitude and skill; to attune to the complexity of the world, to wriggle through the interstices of hard fact, requires a very light hand, a Taoist-like art of not going against the grain but with the flow... or dare firm action.
+Provided that we develop a special mental attitude and skill; to attune to the muddled flow of the world, to wriggle through the interstices of order and of hard fact.
+This requires a very light hand, a Taoist-like art of not going against the grain but with the tide... or the guts to dare firm action.
 True, the gift to do all this is mainly born, or an attitude emulated in early childhood; yet learning such ways is attainable to many, from humble to bright, if they keep an open mind and are modest enough to be apprentices of the wise.

-Let me illustrate this skill of gliding with an old Taoist anecdote from Quang-Tzu, one of my favourite thinkers:
+Let me illustrate this skill of gliding through interstices with an old Taoist anecdote from Quang-Tzu, one of my favourite thinkers:

 A cook was cutting up an ox for Lord Wen-hui.